 LISS DTP’s Collaborative (CASE) Studentship Competitions promote partnerships between social scientists at King’s College London, Queen Mary University of London and Imperial College and end-user organisations (public or private or third sector ‘partner institutions’).
-A CASE is a PhD studentship in which the student enhances their training by working closely with the non-academic partner in the development of their research project.
+CASE studentships allow students to enhance their training by working closely with the non-academic partner in the development of their research project.
 They are a great way to initiate longer-term partnerships and to ensure the ‘impact’ of doctoral research.

-CASE studentships work differently from 1+3 and +3 studentships, in that the initial project idea for the studentship must be submitted to LISS DTP by an academic at one of our three partner institutions and will be judged against other proposals submitted that year.
+CASE studentships work differently from Open competition ones in that the initial project idea for the studentship must be submitted to LISS DTP by an academic at one of our three partner institutions and will be judged against other proposals submitted that year to determine whether it receives funding.
 While it is recommended that a financial contribution to the studentship be negotiated with the non-academic partner, this is not essential if the value of the partnership can be shown in-kind, for example through student access to partner data, office space, resources and equipment, training, field sites, research subject communities etc. (More information on this is provided on the Case for Support form.)
-17 JULY 2017 UPDATE- The deadline for CASE Studentship Cases for Support to start in October 2018 will be 19 November, 17:00 GMT.
-The new application form for 2018-19 will be available when the competition launches on 11 September 2017.
-It will require all of the information currently required on last year’s application form, see below.

 Academics may also choose to submit CASE studentship applications without a named student.
 CASE applications are judged on the merit of the individual project; not naming a student does not detract from an application.
 If the project gains funding, LISS DTP will assist the academic with a recruitment process to find a qualified student to undertake the studentship.
 Once a student is found, they will also need to apply centrally for admission to the appropriate degree at the institution where the project lead academic is based.